 As part of our strategy to expand our mobile platform, we have made substantial investments in Particle Inc., or Particle, in the form of investments and loans.
 Particle operates Yidian Zixun (一点资讯), or Yidian, a personalized news and life-style information application in China that allows users to define and explore desired content on their mobile devices.
-As of December 31, 2015, we held an aggregate of approximately 46.95% of the equity interest in Particle on an as-if converted basis and paid a total cash consideration of US\$68.6 million and a number of our ordinary shares with fair value of US\$2.8 million.
-As of December 31, 2015, the carrying value of our investments in Particle was US\$79.3 million.
-In addition, on January 28, 2016, our board of directors authorized us to grant short-term unsecured loans to Particle in an aggregate principal amount of up to US\$20 million at an interest rate of 4.35% per annum and with a term of twelve months.
-We have granted all of US\$20 million loans to Particle as of the date of this annual report.
+As of the date hereof, we held Series B, Series C and Series D1 convertible redeemable preferred shares of Particle, which had been accounted for as available-for-sale investments, representing an aggregate of approximately 44.2% equity interest of Particle on an as-if converted basis.
+The fair value of our available-for-sale investments in Particle was US\$135.3 million as of December 31, 2016.
+As of the date hereof, we also had three outstanding unsecured short-term loans to Particle, including (i) a convertible loan with a principal amount of US\$14.8 million at an interest rate of 4.35% per annum due in August 2017, which can be converted into Series D1 convertible redeemable preferred shares of Particle at a conversion price of US\$1.071803 per share; (ii) a loan with the principal amount of approximately US\$6.8 million at an interest rate of 9% per annum due in November 2017, and (iii) a loan with the principal amount of RMB74.0 million at an interest rate of 9% per annum due in January 2018.
 While we do not have control over, and therefore do not consolidate Particle, we may consolidate Particle as a subsidiary once Yidian's user base reaches a certain level.
 We have also been collaborating closely with Particle in executing our mobile strategy.
-As such, if Yidian fails to grow its user base and expand its business, our efforts to expand our mobile platform may be materially and adversely affected, we may not be able to realize anticipated benefits from the option to consolidate Particle as a subsidiary, and we may lose our entire investments in Particle.
-In addition, if Particle engages in additional financing activities in the future, our equity interest in Particle may be diluted and we may lose our option to consolidate Particle as a subsidiary.
-Any of the above could have a material adverse effect on our business, financial condition and results of operations.
+As such, if Yidian fails to grow its user base and expand its business, our efforts to expand our mobile platform may be materially and adversely affected, we may not be able to realize anticipated benefits from consolidating Particle as a subsidiary, and we may lose our entire investments in Particle.
+In addition, as Particle has engaged and may continue to engage in additional onshore and offshore financing activities, as additional investors are brought in as new shareholders of Particle or any of its principal subsidiaries or affiliated consolidated entity, and as certain special rights are granted to some of these new shareholders, our equity interest in Particle may be diluted, we may not be able to consolidate Particle as a subsidiary, and Particle may lose its right to consolidate its current consolidated affiliated entity.
+Any of the above could have a material adverse effect on our business, financial condition and operating results.